eProsima-Private/AML-Tools/docs/rst/tutorials/aml_ip_collaborative_learning.rst

     colcon build --packages-up-to amlip_collaborative_learning_demo

-Once AML-IP packages are installed and built, import the libraries using the following command.
+Once |amlip| packages are installed and built, import the libraries using the following command.

 .. code-block:: bash